IvanCotti/IvanCotti/README.md

 ## 💻 Full-Stack Web Developer with Frontend Specialization & Cybersecurity Analyst
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/ivan-alejandro-cotti)

-As a Full-Stack Developer, I have experience in web development and cybersecurity.
-My main focus is on building reactive and optimized interfaces using React, Vue, and NodeJS, while also having experience in backend development and database management.
+As a **full-stack developer**, I have experience in developing responsive web interfaces, building APIs and backend servers, managing databases and virtual machines, configuring Docker, and overseeing projects in the role of Project Manager.

-As a Level 2 Cybersecurity Analyst, I managed a team of up to 4 people in a SOC, where my responsibilities included assigning, supervising, and resolving anomalous network events, as well as monitoring SIEM systems.
+As a **Level 2 Cybersecurity Analyst**, I led a team of up to 4 members in a Security Operations Center (SOC), with responsibilities including the assignment, supervision, and resolution of anomalous network events, SIEM monitoring, EDR usage, and client communication and follow-ups in alignment with ISO/IEC 27001 standards.

+As a **freelance web developer**, I am skilled in brand design, custom landing page development, public and private API integration, and web hosting deployment.

 ## Technology Stack: